Thank you for your interest in suggesting a Scholarly Impact of the Week.

 - The selection criteria will continue to evolve.

 Use this field to provide details about your nomination.
-This should include the nominee's name, brief details of the scholarly impact, including some evidence of what makes this an impact.
+This should include the nominee's name and pronouns, plus brief details of the scholarly impact, including some evidence of what makes this an impact.

 Use this field to submit applicable links or external references to further outline this impact submission.